ScaledMarkets/dabl/java/scaledmarkets/dabl/main/README.md

 * `SymbolEntry`.
 * `IdRefAnnotation`.

+Each implements the `Annotation` interface.

 Note that there are two separate annotation tables: `in` and `out`. `in` annotations are added by `in`*Node-Type*() methods, and `out` annotations are added by `out`*Node-Type*() methods.

-The structure of Annotations is shown in the figure.
+The structure of annotations is shown in the figure.

 ![Figure 4: AST Annotations](Compiler_Design_Fig4.png "Figure 4: AST Annotations")